villegas40/ProyectoCR/README.md

-﻿**Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**
+**Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**

 When you're done, you can delete the content in this README and update the file with details for others getting started with your repository.